CMSgov/beneficiary-fhir-data/dev/api-changelog.md

 * The Substance Name will be displayed in the `Coding.display` for NDC fields.

-* The FDA NDC product file will be downloaded and "baked" into the application during the build process.
+* The FDA NDC product file we use is downloaded from (https://www.accessdata.fda.gov/cder/ndctext.zip).

 ## BLUEBUTTON-200: Fix duplicate `ExplanationOfBenefit`s bug